britram/taps-transports/draft-ietf-taps-transports.md

 treat a stream of data as a logical bulk object for purposes of packet erasure coding.
 In the case of stream transport, NORM can support either byte streams or message streams where application-defined message boundary information is carried in the NORM protocol messages.
-This allows the receiver(s) to join/re- join and recover message boundaries mid-stream as needed.
+This allows the receiver(s) to join/re-join and recover message boundaries mid-stream as needed.
 Application content is carried and identified by the NORM protocol with encoding symbol identifiers depending upon the Forward Error Correction (FEC) Scheme
 {{RFC3452}} configured.
 NORM uses NACK-based selective ARQ to reliably deliver the application content to the receiver(s).
-NORM proactively measures round- trip timing information to scale ARQ timers appropriately and to support congestion control.
+NORM proactively measures round-trip timing information to scale ARQ timers appropriately and to support congestion control.
 For multicast operation, timer-based feedback suppression is uses to achieve group size scaling with low feedback traffic levels.
 The feedback suppression is not applied for unicast operation.